polyseam/cndi/docs/cloud-setup/external-dns/route53.md

 # with AWS Route53

 CNDI has built-in support for managing DNS records with AWS Route53.
-This guide will walk you through setting up External-DNS with AWS Route53.
+This guide will walk you through setting it up.

-The key idea is that you need to specify a Secret with AWS credentials that External-DNS can use to manage Route53 records.
+The key idea is that you need to specify a Secret containing AWS credentials that External-DNS can use to manage Route53 records.

-This secret will be used to authenticate with AWS Route53 from inside your CNDI Cluster.
+This secret will be used to authenticate with AWS Route53 from inside your CNDI Cluster, so that it can open your Ingress resources at a specified domain names.

-If you are using EKS and are comfortable using the same `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` you used for your EKS Cluster provisioning that is an option, you just need to be sure that the IAM user has the necessary permissions to manage Route53 records.
+If you are using EKS and are comfortable using the same `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` you used for your EKS Cluster provisioning, that is an option, you just need to be sure that the IAM user has the necessary permissions to manage Route53 records.

 Alternatively, you can create a new IAM user with the necessary permissions for External-DNS, and that will work even if your cluster is _not_ hosted on AWS.

+First let's focus on the simplest case, using the same credentials you used to create your EKS Cluster.
+Most of the work is likely already done for you!

 ## Using Existing Cluster Credentials